 Tel.
 051 248556

-Recently open in Saragozza area, close to Renato Dall'Ara stadium, becamed one of the favourite bakeries in town.
 Three different type of sourdough, bread with wholemeal flour and special mix like the one with hemp.
-Cookies, focaccia and pizza.
+They have cookies, focaccia and incredible pizza too.

 Via XXI Aprile 1945, 25/c Bologna